 The system has 60 dB of OLC dynamic range.
-However, the dynamic range of the OLC is reduced when the user selectable gain is reduced.
-The reduction will be an
+However, it can be reduced when a portion of the dynamic range is used as fixed attenuation to reduce system gain.
+The

 OLC DATALOG

 This screen displays an OLC Datalog which is the OLC data over the past 100 days for both uplink and downlink branches of the system.
 This is a rolling 100 day log with day 101 overlapping day 1 and so forth.
 Day zero represents the current day while day one represents yesterday and so on.
 The logged data is stored in non-volatile memory and will not be erased when the unit is powered down.